Skip navigation

 Once the catheter is in place, your cardiologist will inject a contrast dye to highlight any blockages in blood flow.
 You may feel a slight burning sensation after they inject the dye.
 Using X-ray imaging, your cardiologist will watch as the dye moves through your blood vessels.

 Once the procedure is complete, you will move to a recovery room.
+A healthcare team will check your heartbeat, blood pressure and oxygen levels.
 You may feel sore at the insertion site after removing the catheter.
-If the catheter was inserted into your groin area, you will need to lie on your back for a couple of hours during recovery.
-A nurse will monitor and record your blood pressure and pulse and check for bleeding.
-Since anesthesia is used before the procedure, a nurse will also check for signs of grogginess.
+If the catheter was inserted into your leg or groin area, you will need to lie on your back for several hours during recovery.
+This helps prevent bleeding.

-A coronary angiography is safe, but, as with any procedure, potential risks can include:
+A coronary angiography is a safe procedure, however, as with any procedure, there are potential risks which may include:

 • Allergic reaction to contrast dye

-• Bleeding or pain at the injection site
+• Bleeding or pain at the IV or catheter site

 • Blood clots